 The Barbara Giordano Foundation, Inc.’s vision is to create a holistic wellness model which can be replicated throughout the United States and result in the emotional, economic and physical empowerment of women veterans.

 The Barbara Giordano Foundation Inc. is committed to the personal and professional growth of women veterans.
-We exist as a holistic resource center bringing together business, education, wellness, military and community organizations to provide women veterans with opportunities for long-term economic independence and personal empowerment.
+We exist as a holistic resource bringing together business, education, wellness, military and community organizations to provide women veterans with opportunities for long-term economic independence and personal empowerment.

 Did You Know ?